ANTHONY MORGAN - ROLE MODEL & AMBASSADOR

 I used to play hockey at a highly competitive level from the time I was 7 until my late teens.

-I had a short stint as a child actor, appearing in one season of the long cancelled show on YTV, System Crash.
+I had a short stint as a child actor, appearing in one season of the long-canceled show on YTV, System Crash.

 What's your inspiration and how do you get motivated?